jfkenna/dynamic-vector-clocks/README.md

 5. Peers can disconnect/connect dynamically at this point: the registration process in #1 and #2 yields - as expected from realistic P2P chat applications that are used extensively today.

 ### Communication
-The client uses a stream based approach for p2p communication, with one socket opened for each peer.
-All messages between the pair of peers are passed down the same stream.
-If a connection unexpectly closes or times out, tha peer is considered to have failed and is removed from the client's list of peers.
+The client uses a connection based approach for p2p communication, with one socket opened for each peer and held open for the entire lifetime of the peer.
+All messages between the pair of peers are passed down the same connection stream.
+If a connection unexpectly closes or times out, that peer associated with that connection is considered to have failed and is removed from the client's list of peers.
 If all a client's peers have failed, then it displays a warning in the UI advising that future messages may fail to be delivered.
 A list of active peers is displayed in the top left of the GUI for user convenience.

 The choice of a stream based approach is important - if a connection-per-message approach were taken, it's possible a client could become temporarily disconnected from their peers and fail to receive a message (this failure would be silent, as a message based approach doesn't actively check if peers are still reachable).
 In such a case, if the connection later becomes stable, the client would never be able to receive the next messages sent by their peers, as they would still be 'waiting' for the dropped message to be delivered.
 Using a connection based approach prevents this silent failure by alerting the user when they have become severed from their peers.